Yoru Sumino

-Yoru Sumino (住野よる, Sumino Yoru) is a Japanese novelist currently living in the Osaka Prefecture.
+Yoru Sumino (住野よる, Sumino Yoru) is a Japanese novelist currently living in Osaka Prefecture.

 Biography

 Sumino started writing in high school.
-They initially submitted a story for the Dengeki Novel Prize, however after not making it past the first round of selection, Sumino revised their writing style before writing I Want to Eat Your Pancreas; the manuscript ended up being too long to be submitted for the prize.
+He initially submitted a story for the Dengeki Novel Prize, however after not making it past the first round of selection, Sumino revised his writing style before writing I Want to Eat Your Pancreas; the manuscript ended up being too long to be submitted for the prize.